JonConstantine01/100-days-of-code/log.md

 **Today's Progress**: Worked on Deploying something via heroku, thanks to github, stuck on it for 5 hours, deleted countless apps, destroyed databases, only to realize in the end, the mistake was in procfile.

 **Thoughts**: felt like a win figuring it out but sad for the lost time.

+---

+### Day 15: July 23, 2025

+**Today's Progress**: Check few contests in Codedex, its fun, but a waste of time, tried to automate github and leetcode series.

+**Thoughts**: Just duh! feels like being too far away.